Makireddyvighnesh/AUtoMcqGen/README.md

 4. The application will extract text from the PDF, generate MCQs, and send them to the specified email address as a PDF.

-## Project Structure

-- `main.py`: The main Flask application file.
-- `Preprocessing.py`: Contains classes for PDF cleaning and text summarization.
-- `Query.py`: Contains classes for generating and evaluating MCQs.
-- `templates/`: Contains the HTML templates for the web interface.
-- `static/`: Contains static files like CSS and uploaded files.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.